sailfish009/binding_affinity_calculator/README.md

 ```bash
 cd lib/rosetta/source
 ```
-After that, you need to execute the `lib` by inputing the following commands in the Linux terminal:
+After that, you need to execute the `scons.py` by inputing the following commands in the Linux terminal:
 ```bash
 ./scons.py -j <number_of_cores_to_use> mode=release bin
 ```